npolshakova/KubeconDemos/README.md

 ### Running in sidecar mode

+`ssh` into the pi and then `cd` into the `setup-sidecar` directory you copied over earlier.
 In order to setup and run the sidecar version, run the following script with `sudo` permissions on the pi:

 ```bash
 sudo ./pi-setup-sidecar.sh <istio-ew-svc-internal-address> <opt-path-to-pi-files>